How Does Obesity Make Childhood Leukemia Harder To Cure?

-Obesity makes fighting leukemia, a devastating disease on its own, even harder for pediatric patients.
+Obesity makes fighting leukemia, a devastating disease on its own, it's even harder for childhood leukemia patients.
 After chemotherapy, obese children with leukemia relapse 50% more often than their lean counterparts.
 Dr. Steven Mittelman wants to find out precisely why this happens and develop targeted interventions to save lives.

 Dr. Mittelman observes the interactions of fat cells and leukemia cells to pinpoint multiple ways obesity and leukemia might interact in patients.
 As a physician-scientist, he also treats patients.
 Driven to heal as many children as possible, he leverages his clinical perspective to inform his mechanistic studies and translates his research findings into interventions that improve patient outcomes.

 During his fellowship training in pediatric endocrinology, Dr. Mittelman attended a talk by the researcher who found that leukemia is more likely to grow back after chemotherapy in obese children than in lean children.